BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_5_Accessing_Bitcoind_with_Rust.md

 ### 5. Send Transaction

-Finally, you can sign and broadcast the transaction:
+Finally, you can broadcast the transaction:

 ```rust
 let txid_sent = rpc